dpipstudio/botwave/README.md

 > [!NOTE]
 > We have a W.I.P wiki that explains some basics about BotWave.
 We recommand reading it at least once: [`/wiki`](https://github.com/dpipstudio/botwave/wiki)

-For debian-like systems, we recommand using our automatic installation scripts, for other operating systems, you're on your own.
+For debian-like systems, we recommand using our automatic installation script, for other operating systems, you're on your own.

 ```bash
 curl -sSL https://botwave.dpip.lol/install | sudo bash